 In Let My People Go Surfing: The Education of a Reluctant Businessman (Amazon UK, US) Chouinard explains his unconventional business philosophy and leadership philosophy.
 Patagonia is a stand up example of how pursuing an alternative strategy and style can lead to extraordinary financial and social pay offs.
 For an insight into the man and the business, this How I Built This podcast is worth a listen.

-If you’ve recently taken up a leadership role in a startup and high growth businesses then check out A collection of the best articles & books for new leaders.
+If you’ve recently taken up a management or leadership role in a startup or high growth businesses then check out A collection of the best articles & books for new leaders.